Cologne Cathedral

-Construction of Cologne Cathedral began in 1248 but was halted in the years around 1560, unfinished.
-Attempts to complete the construction began around 1814 but the project was not properly funded until the 1840s.
-The edifice was completed to its original Medieval plan in 1880.
+Construction of Cologne Cathedral began in 1248, but was halted in the years around 1560.
+Attempts to complete construction began around 1814, but the project was not properly funded until the 1840s.
+The edifice was completed to its original medieval plan in 1880.
+The towers for its two huge spires give the cathedral the largest façade of any church in the world.

 Cologne's medieval builders had planned a grand structure to house the reliquary of the Three Kings and fit for its role as a place of worship for the Holy Roman Emperor.
 Despite having been left incomplete during the medieval period, Cologne Cathedral eventually became unified as "a masterpiece of exceptional intrinsic value" and "a powerful testimony to the strength and persistence of Christian belief in medieval and modern Europe".
-Only the telecommunications tower is higher than the cathedral.
+In Cologne, only the telecommunications tower is higher than the cathedral.